Get a quote on Business Insurance

 There are three major factors to consider when choosing an insurance company to insure your business.

-The first factor is the financial strength of the company.
+The financial strength of the company.
 Since insurance claims are paid out of the money that an insurance company has available, you want to choose a company that has enough money to pay for potential claims.
 If an insurance company does not have enough money to pay claims in the event of a disaster, it may fail, and money may not be available to pay for your losses when a failure occurs.
 An insurance contract is a promise to pay, and you want to ensure that the insurer can fulfill its promise.

-A second factor in choosing an insurer is pricing.
+Pricing.
 Different companies have different models for pricing risks.
 You may find differences in premium rates for similar coverages from different insurance carriers.
 No insurer will have the cheapest rates all of the time, so it is worthwhile to shop around or work with an insurance broker to compare quotes.

-A third factor in choosing an insurance company is their reputation for customer service.
+Reputation for customer service.
 If you have to file a claim, make changes to your policy or billing address, or otherwise interact with the insurer, you will want an insurer with good customer service.
 Some insurance companies spend more than others on investments in technology and customer service.
 This can make a difference in your customer experience, especially when filing claims.

 You have several options when choosing where to purchase insurance: brokers, agents, and direct writers.

 Direct writers are insurance companies that will sell you insurance directly, without the use of agents or brokers.